In the beginning (after the first three minutes) there was

 380,000 years or so the universe expanded and cooled enough

-allowing the electrons to combine with nuclei forming neutral
+to allow the electrons to combine with nuclei forming neutral

-hydrogen and helium atoms.
-The photons (light) were able to
+The photons (light) were able to escape.
+As the universe

-bathed in the cosmic microwave background radiation, the
+universe today.
+We are bathed in the cosmic microwave

-afterglow of the big bang.
+background radiation, the afterglow of the big bang.

 1Also neutrinos, sound, and gravitational waves.